Rahulrai1998/Rahulrai1998/README.md

 - 👋 Hi, I’m Rahul Kumar
-- 👀 I’m interested in all the Technologies especially in WEB , AI/ML , IOT and Android
+- 👀 Working as a Software Engineer
-- 🌱 I’m currently learning DSA and WEBDev
+- 🌱 Proficient in Frontend Techs like React.js
-- 📫 You can reach me through LinkedIn - linkedin.com/in/rahul-kumar-05695a194
+- 📫 You can reach me through LinkedIn - linkedin.com/in/rahul-kumar-patna